rossumai/deployment-manager/README.md

 Restart the terminal.

+If you are reinstalling, you might need `pipx install . --force`.

 </br>
 <h2><font color="#004795"> User guide </font></h2>

 **It's important to understand that this tool, at the current state, DOES NOT do any git commits/reverts/MRs whatsoever.
-User is responsible to commit (or revert), switch to another branch, whatever is necessary when it is required (ie released new working version, at that point a manual commit is required).
+User is responsible to commit (or revert), switch to another branch, whatever is necessary when it is required (i.e., released new working version, at that point a manual commit is required).
 This has a reasoning - process of testing/releasing is usually iterative and doing automatic commits would simply flood git repository with meaningless commits and it would be hard to return to a certain working snapshot of the project.**

 <span style="color:#004795"> **Initialize empty project** </span>